gmanstewart01/Blog/Instructions/README.md

 <br>

-### Step 2: Creating a second .php file to initialize a session\
-Navigate to your `welcome.php` file.
-At the top of the file, type the following:`<?php session_start(); ?>`.

 ### Step 2: Initialize and set your global session variable
-Instructions: Type at the top of your php file the following: `<?php session_start(); ?>`.
+Type at the top of your php file the following: `<?php session_start(); ?>`.
 What this is essentially doing is creating a new session or resuming an existing one.
 This should be called before anything is sent to the browser as an output.

 <br>